MrPixle2022/Documentaion/Js/React/Components.md

 ### to create a class component:

-while in the ``App.js`` file for expample creat a new funcion with the first letter in uppercase like:
+while in the ``App.js`` file for example create a new function with the first letter in uppercase like:
 > [!NOTE]
-> You must import the Componenet calss for this to work
+> You must import the Component class for this to work

 ```javascript